 - What could you do to improve the next meeting?

-Overall, frequent check-ins with employees is a must to ensure clarity, provide coaching, and offer the support needed for an employee to succeed.
-Although finding time in the day is a challenge for many managers, check-ins are time well spent and will pay dividends in the long run for both the manager, the employee, the team, and the company.
+Overall, frequent check-ins with employees are a must to ensure clarity, provide coaching, and offer the support needed for an employee to succeed.
+Although finding time in the day can be a challenge for many managers, check-ins are time well spent and will pay off in the long run for the manager, the employee, the team, and the company.

 For additional resources on providing feedback: